Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - Objective evidence that the military service member has not relinquished residency ties to Utah, which may include any one of the following:

-- Utah voter registration card
+- A current Utah voter registration card;

-- Utah driver’s license or identification card
+- A valid Utah driver license or identification card;

-- Utah vehicle registration
+- A current Utah vehicle registration;

 Starting Summer Semester 2024 onward, all Exception and Addendum applications for Residency (Military/Veteran, American Indian, Olympic Athlete, USHE Transfer Student, and State of Utah Exceptions, Addendum) will have the same deadlines as all Residency Reclassification applications for the following dates: